bytedream/Yamete-Kudasai/README.md

 ## License

 This project is licensed under the Do What The F*ck You Want To Public License (WTFPL) - see the [LICENSE](LICENSE) file for more details.

+All rights for the audio and image files in [/assets/audio](assets/audio), [assets/icon](assets/icon) and [android/app/src/main/res](android/app/src/main/res) are reserved to their artist and copyright holders.